-Being that culinary school is very expensive, I searched a lot from resources such as Chefs4Students .org and others to try to obtain as many scholarships and grants to help pay tuition.
+Being that culinary school is very expensive; I searched a lot from resources such as Chefs4Students .org and others to try to obtain as many scholarships and grants as possible to help pay tuition.

 With the economy as tough as it is, the Reluctant Gourmet grant was such a great help!
-Having won this grant has been such a great relief knowing that I can focus on my education without the financial burden.
+Winning this grant has been a great relief knowing that I can focus on my education without the financial burden.

 There are many favorite recipes that I have learned in culinary school.